Need help now? Call the local community crisis hotline (mental health) (509) 662-7105

 Academic counseling is for students who have concerns about classes, class work or academic performance.

+Career Counseling is an important step in your academic journey.
+Career Counseling can be useful for everyone.
 Are you wondering what to major in or what career would be right for you?
+Caree Counseling offers insight into your career options.
 Choosing the right career is an exciting, but sometimes daunting, project.
 It is a process of exploration, first about you -- what you love to do, what you do best, what is important to you -- and then about finding how you can use your unique talents to benefit others and make a difference in the world.
-For help in this process make an appointment to see our career counselor or take advantage of our career services.
+For help in this process, book an appointment to see a Counselor or check out the Career assesments page: Career Assessment and Planning

 College is challenging and sometimes stressful.
 One of the challenges is maintaining a healthy balance in your personal and academic life.
 At times you may need assistance with this so that you can reach your academic goals.